Updated on November 29, 2020

-What is Ransomware?
+What Is Ransomware?

 How to Reduce the Risk of a Ransomware Infection

-We help clients select the correct backup solution keeping these factors in mind.
+We help clients select the correct backup solution, keeping these factors in mind.
 We recommend the 3-2-1 approach to backups:

-3 - Copies of any important data
+- 3 copies of any important data

-2 - Types of media (such as disk, tape, or cloud)
+- 2 types of media (such as disk, tape, or cloud)

-1 - Copy Offsite (to prevent loss due to fire, electrical storms, or other local physical destruction)
+- 1 copy offsite (to prevent loss due to fire, electrical storms, or other local physical destruction)

 Review Your Layers of Security

-- Webroot Antivirus: Powerful cloud based lightweight Antivirus, fully managed and monitored by Houk Consulting.
+- Webroot Antivirus: Powerful cloud-based lightweight antivirus, fully managed and monitored by Houk Consulting.

-- Fortinet Firewall: Perimeter network defense with it's own Antivirus and web filtering
+- Fortinet Firewall: Perimeter network defense with its own antivirus and web filtering.

 - Encryption at rest: Prevent access to data by encrypting the contents of all portable media.